SASH Hosts On-Site Congregate Housing Dental Clinics

 During July and August, SASH conducted eight dental clinics in Washington, Rutland, and Brattleboro counties, serving a total of 64 residents, 57 of whom were SASH participants.
 The clinics also included blood pressure screenings and referrals for further dental services.
 The response from participants was overwhelmingly positive, prompting plans for four additional clinics in Chittenden County in September at Cathedral Square and Winooski housing sites.
 (Those clinics happened 9/11-9/16 at 4 SASH panel sites).
 With the overall success of the dental clinic pilot, SASH is in the process of implement plans for future sustainability of on-site congregate housing dental clinics across the state.
 This initiative was supported in part by a grant from the Vermont Department of Health.

-Here are two success stories shared by coordinators:
+Here are some success stories shared by SASH coordinators and participants: